ResearchComputing/Documentation/docs/getting_started/faq.md

 1. Navigate to your home directory : `cd ~`
 2. Open or create the .bashrc : `vim .bashrc` or `nano .bashrc`
-3. Copy + Paste the following code snippet into your .bashrc and then save the file.
+3. Copy + paste the following code snippet into your .bashrc and then save the file, replacing any existing text in the file (if any).

 ```
 # .bashrc